All Episodes

 Does it exist in your world?

-Joe Biden.
+It's Joe Biden.

 We're at more than a million barrels of oil less a day in United States production because we have a president who leased the fewest amount of acres of any president to Terry Truman.

-And the part that goals us, I mean, the families are paying too much, one in six Americans are having trouble paying their utility bills, but the part that goals them more is for Joe Biden to go begging, fist bumping to Saudi Arabia, begging to Venezuela when he won't even talk to a single American energy worker.
+But the part that goals the boar is for Joe Biden to go begging, fist bumping to Saudi Arabia, begging to Venezuela when he won't even talk to a single American energy worker.

-Americans do it better, we do it cleaner, we do it more profitable, and we can have energy dominance if Joe Biden would just turn away from his special interest, but he'll never do that.
+And we can have energy dominance if Joe Biden would just turn away from his special interests.

 That's what Joe Biden cares about for your family.

-He cares About getting through the midterms.
+He cares about getting through the midterms.

 What is Joe Biden going to do to you when the calendar turns November 9th and he still has some power?